princomp/princomp.github.io/source/lectures/data/priority_queue.md

 A maximally efficient implementation of priority queues is given by [heaps](https://en.wikipedia.org/wiki/Heap_(data_structure)), which is

-- A complete binary tree^[A complete binary tree is such that all levels are filled completely except the lowest level, which is filled from as left as possible.] (that we will represent in an array), – Such that the priority of every (non-root) node is less important than the priority of its parent.
+- A complete binary tree^[A complete binary tree is such that all levels are filled completely except the lowest level, which is filled from as left as possible.] (that we will represent in an array),
+- Such that the priority of every (non-root) node is greater than the priority of its parent (remember that we are implementing a *min-priority queue*, so a lowest priority means "comes first").

 Note that this is different from being a binary search tree.
+We begin by explaining informally the main principles, before commenting on the implementation.

 #### Representing complete binary trees using arrays